CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_foods_and_drinks_choking_hazards_html.md

 Be ready

-* Talk to your child’s doctor or nurse to learn what to do if your child chokes.
+* Talk to your childaÌ‚â‚¬TMs doctor or nurse to learn what to do if your child chokes.

 Potential Choking Hazards for Young Children
 --------------------------------------------

-The United States Department of Agriculture’s Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) put together a [list](https://wicworks.fns.usda.gov/resources/infant-nutrition-and-feeding-guide) of foods to avoid because these foods could cause a child to choke.
+The United States Department of AgricultureaÌ‚â‚¬TMs Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) put together a [list](https://wicworks.fns.usda.gov/resources/infant-nutrition-and-feeding-guide) of foods to avoid because these foods could cause a child to choke.
 This list may not include all foods which could cause choking.
 For helpful tips to prevent choking, print this [handout \[PDF\-896KB]](https://wicworks.fns.usda.gov/sites/default/files/media/document/English_ReducingRiskofChokinginYoungChildren.pdf) from the United States Department of Agriculture.